coloradoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Information is Required to Obtain Colorado Traffic Court Records?

-If you are interested in obtaining traffic court records, you will be required to provide information about the required court record including full name, date of birth and social security number.
-You will need to physically visit the court office where the records are being stored and provide a valid ID for verification.
+If you are interested in obtaining traffic court records, you may be required to provide information about the required court record, including full name, date of birth, and social security number.
+You may also need to physically visit the court office where the records are being stored and provide a valid ID for verification.
 A fee might also be charged to facilitate the provision of the records, especially if copies are required.
 Records can be requested as an abbreviated or complete abstract if so required.

 Are all Traffic Violations Handled the Same Way in Colorado?

-While the fines, penalties, and points will differ for traffic infractions and offenses, in Colorado the procedures for responding to a citation for a traffic violation are usually the same, regardless of the category of the citation.
+While the fines, penalties, and points may differ for traffic infractions and offenses, in Colorado, the procedures for responding to a traffic violation citation are usually the same, regardless of the category of the citation.

 Can Colorado Traffic Records be Sealed or Expunged?

-To appear in Colorado traffic, one must receive a traffic citation ticket from a law enforcement officer and it is designated to be a non-payable summons which requires a mandatory court appearance on the scheduled date, whether the defendant decides to plead guilty or not.
+To appear in Colorado traffic court, one may receive a traffic citation ticket from a law enforcement officer.
+It is designated as a non-payable summons, which requires a mandatory court appearance on the scheduled date, whether the defendant decides to plead guilty or not.

-One can similarly end up in traffic court if the ticket issued is designated as a payable summons (which does not require a court appearance), but the defendant wishes to contest the ticket and fight the charges.
+One can similarly end up in traffic court if the ticket issued is designated as a payable summons (which does not require a court appearance).
+Still, the defendant wishes to contest the ticket and fight the charges.

-In Colorado, traffic cases are divided into civil and criminal violations and the defendant, depending on the jurisdiction where the violation occurred, may be charged under state law/statutes or municipal ordinances.
-Violations state law/statutes will be heard in the county court, while violations of municipal ordinances will be heard in municipal court.
-Offenses under state law are usually misdemeanors, but if a felony is involved the case will be transferred to district court.
+In Colorado, traffic cases are divided into civil and criminal violations, and the defendant, depending on the jurisdiction where the violation occurred, may be charged under state law/statutes or municipal ordinances.
+Violations of state law/statutes may be heard in the county court, while violations of municipal ordinances may be heard in municipal court.
+Offenses under state law are usually misdemeanors, but if a felony is involved, the case may be transferred to the district court.

 disclaimer